alitn/yellow-brick-road/README.rst

   //= require simple.js.soy

-By default, it is assumed that soy templates are used as part of the closure-library.
+By default, it is assumed that soy templates are used as part of the closure library.
 The gem adds the ``soyutils_usegoog.js`` file to closure dependency search path, and the soy templates get compiled with these options:

 ::